ArendPeter/Resume/README.md

 __Language__: Lived in the Netherlands for 5 years and attained fluency in Dutch

 __Teaching__:

  - Taught Java, GML, and Unity (C#) programming via approximately 200 YouTube tutorials to an audience of over 6000 subscribers on Arend Peter Teaches and SynforgeGames

-Lead weekly Game Maker Classes and a 5 day Java course for middle and high school students, as well as 100+ hours of one on one tutoring in Math and Computer Science
+ - Lead weekly Game Maker Classes and a 5 day Java course for middle and high school students, as well as 100+ hours of one on one tutoring in Math and Computer Science

+__Tutoring Subject Experience__:

+ - Pre-Calculus

+ - Calculus 1

+ - Calculus 2

+ - Statistics

+ - College Algebra

+ - Introduction to Java

+ - Physics 1

 ### __RELEVANT COURSEWORK__
 Signals and Systems, Web Programming, Combinatorics, Programming for Hardware/Software Systems, Graphical User Interfaces, Linear Algebra, Advanced Computer Architecture